Fort Smith, Northwest Territories: History

 Dominated by the activities of the Hudson's Bay Company, the fur trade penetrated more deeply into the Mackenzie River district in the 19th century.
-York boats were used to run the Slave River rapids and, where needed, small portages were established to bypass the most dangerous areas.
+York boats were used to run the Slave River rapids; where needed, small portages were also established to bypass the most dangerous areas.
 Nonetheless, serious mishaps were bound to happen.
 This section of the Slave River became known as 'The Rapids of the Drowned'.

 In 1872, the Hudson's Bay Company built an outpost called Smith's Landing (Fort Fitzgerald) at the most southern set of the Slave River rapids.
 In 1874, another outpost was constructed at the most northern set of rapids.
 It was called Fort Smith.
 Both posts were named in honour of Donald Alexander Smith, who in August 1897, was elevated to the Peerage of the United Kingdom as The 1st Baron Strathcona and Mount Royal.

 In 1876, the Roman Catholic Mission was moved from Salt River to Fort Smith while the community was prospering.

 In 1886, the Hudson's Bay Company launched the steam-propelled vessel SS Wrigley to run from Fort Smith to the Mackenzie River.
 The steamer ran the Slave River from Fort McMurray to the head of the rapids at Smith's Landing beginning in 1882.

 In 1898, the Yukon Gold Rush brought many gold seekers over the portages and through Fort Smith.
 In 1908, a new HBC steamer paddlewheeler, SS Mackenzie River, was launched to operate on the Slave and Mackenzie rivers below Fort Smith (see boats of the Mackenzie River watershed).

 In 1911, government was established in Fort Smith when Ottawa sent an Indian agent and a regional medical doctor, and the Royal Northwest Mounted Police opened a detachment.
 With these developments, Fort Smith became not only the transportation centre for the western Arctic but the administrative centre as well.

 The mission sawmill produced lumber for the first hospital, St. Anne's, built in 1914 for the Grey Nuns.
 The sawmill also supplied the lumber for the first school, built in 1915.
 The Roman Catholic Mission also operated St. Bruno's Farm, which supplied produce, meat, and dairy products.
 Until it was closed in the 1920s, the farm supplied all the church's missions in the western Arctic.
 Its workers maintained a herd of more than 140 cattle.

 Horse-drawn freight services were complemented by tractors in 1919, when the Alberta & Arctic Transportation Company, a subsidiary of Lamson & Hubbard Trading Company, commissioned two 75 hp tractors on the Slave River portage to haul commercial freight from one side of the rapids to the other.

 With the discovery of oil at Norman Wells in 1920, a federal government administration building was constructed to house the new Northwest Territories branch and the first court of justice in the Mackenzie District.
 The Union Bank of Canada, making use of a tent, opened the first bank in the Northwest Territories in Fort Smith in June 1921.